valsysinc/valsys-api/docs/index.md

 # Getting started
-### Create a python virtual environment
+## Create a python virtual environment
-We recommended to install the `valsys` library into a python virtual environment, rather than the global python kernel.
+We recommended to install the `valsys` library into a python virtual (local) environment, rather than into the global python environment.
 This requires you have a system-wide installation of `python` (below we assume that `python` corresponds to a `>=3.6`.).
 Other environment management systems are available.

 To create a python virtual environment in the current directory, execute
 ```